 No room changes will be allowed during the first two weeks of each academic quarter.
 The Housing Staff must approve all room changes and will do so only after all mediation and reconciliation attempts have been tried.
-You will be charged a room change fee.
-See the Fee Schedule addendum at the end of this handbook.
+You will be charged a new cleaning fee.
+See the Fee Schedule addendum at the end of this handbook for charges.